WorldHealthOrganization/app/docs/ROADMAP.md

   * Framework in place to localize UI elements
   * Framework in place to load the informational content in localized formats
 * Demonstrate capability to load content dynamically from the cloud, even if this feature will _NOT_ be turned on as part of the v0.1 launch
-* Demonstrate capability to instrument the app and collect basic analytics around which features and pages are actually being used, even if this feature will _NOT_ be turned on as part of the v0.1 launch
+* _(Open Question)_ Demonstrate capability to instrument the app and collect basic analytics around which features and pages are actually being used, even if this feature will _NOT_ be turned on as part of the v0.1 launch
   * Investigating legal requirements of this data collection, including whether updated TOS/Privacy Policy is needed

 Features _NOT_ included in v0.1: